Hamilton Incline Railway

 On April 24, 1906 the Engineer's house burned down, with damage to the engine house.
 In November 1913 a landslide took out half the track.
 The incline was rebuilt on a steel trestle with new steel cars, though the 1910 passenger shelters were still in use.
 In 1915 the steam engines were retired and a new electric motor of 180 hp (with a spare) was installed with four drums (so it could handled the working and safety cables better) located in a new building on the south side of Mountain Park Ave.
 Two tunnels carried the cables to the upper platform then over the sheaves.
 The upgrade allowed trips of 90 seconds.
-The old stream engines and boilers were sold for scrap (in the middle of The Great War) but the buildings remained.
+The old steam engines and boilers were sold for scrap (in the middle of The Great War) but the buildings remained.

 Many proposals were put forth about getting the incline over or under the two steam railway lines at the bottom, but they never came to pass.
 A double lane road was built by the City of Hamilton which had to duck beneath the track in 1926, but it also removed 80% of the incline's traffic.
 The railway stopped running in 1936 when the company went bankrupt.
 The historic structure was vandalized and finally demolished 1949-50.
 The new electric motor house was sold in 1949 and converted to small apartments.
 This was demolished in 1983 and a new condo built, called Incline Place.